Stroke and Neurovascular Program at Froedtert Hospital in Milwaukee, Wis.

 We collaborate with Flight For Life for emergency air transport and work with hospitals throughout the area to transfer patients or bring physician expertise to them.
 For instance, Froedtert & the Medical College stroke specialists use Telestroke, a computer-video system, to remotely assess patients and advise regarding brain-saving stroke treatments.

 For stroke patients, we strive to offer the fastest, most comprehensive advanced stroke diagnosis and care in the region.

 - Around the clock, the Froedtert Acute Stroke Team (FAST) is staffed by stroke specialists with extensive experience in rapidly administering tPA, a treatment that can stop an ischemic stroke (the most common type) in its tracks.

 - Thanks to their expertise, the team has been able to extend the window of treatment for opening blocked arteries up to 12 hours and beyond using sophisticated neuro-interventional treatments.

-- The Stroke and Neurovascular Program is the only program in the region that has been awarded Advanced Certification for Comprehensive Stroke Centers by The Joint Commission and the American Heart Association/American Stroke Association.
+- The Stroke and Neurovascular Program is the first program in the region to be awarded Advanced Certification for Comprehensive Stroke Centers by The Joint Commission and the American Heart Association/American Stroke Association.
 This means we are part of an elite group of providers focused on complex stroke care.

 - Froedtert & the Medical College was the first in Wisconsin — and among the first in the nation — to receive certification as a Primary Stroke Center by The Joint Commission.
 This certification is considered the “gold seal of approval” in the healthcare industry.
 Learn more about stroke care.